 A grade separated interchange is being planned at Reid Highway and Henley Brook Avenue (currently West Swan Road).
 Henley Brook Avenue is a future planned road managed by the City of Swan.
-The connectivity north and south of this interchange is currently under investigation and construction of this interchange is expected to start in 2025.
+The connectivity north and south of this interchange is currently under investigation.
+This interchange is funded for construction.